elix1er/Haiku/README.md

 ![Drag Racing](https://img.shields.io/badge/lang-typescript-f39f37) ![Drag Racing](https://img.shields.io/badge/version-1.0.0-blue)

 **WebStationX** is a typescript 2D/3D video game engine based on WebGPU.
-The idea behind WebStationX is simple: provide a simple and pragmatic development kit from ui to rendering.
+We provide a simple, pragmatic and lightweight development kit to build web games.
 Our priority is to eliminate black boxes and giving a maximum control to the user.
-Important note: This engine comes with a dozen diverse and varied examples.
+Important note: This engine comes with a dozen of diverse and varied examples.

 ## General features
 - 👾 2D - Sprite, animated tilemap
 - 🧊 3D - Debug shapes, light, static mesh, animated mesh, material, sprite, billboard, skybox, walkmesh, multiple-camera, ray, nav-mesh, mover
+- 💁 Format - Obj
 - 💥 VFX - Phong, normal-map, env-map
 - 🎮 Input - Action mapper for keyboard and gamepad
 - 🚔 Pathfinder - A* for 2D & 3D